HanGRQ/photo-gallery-app/README.md

 I implemented function-level event filtering through SNS filterPolicy.
 For example, when a user uploads a picture and triggers an SNS notification, only messages containing "metadata_type" and whose values are "Caption", "Date" or "Name" will be sent to the Lambda AddMetadataFunction for processing.
 If the message contains "eventType": "Review", it will only be received by StatusUpdateMailerFunction, which will then execute the logic of sending emails.

-At the same time, I also explicitly configured IAM permissions in Lambda through addToRolePolicy, such as adding SES SendEmail permissions to the function that sends emails.
+At the same time, I explicitly configured IAM permissions in Lambda through addToRolePolicy, such as adding SES SendEmail permissions to the function that sends emails.

 The specific log is shown in the screenshot below: